pauwell/test-travis/README.md

   ```js
     add_executable(test-travis "main.cpp" "test_ext.hpp" ...)
   ```
-- :fire: Please have a look at the open pull request to see `travis` dynamically testing new requests.
+- :fire: Please have a look at the open pull request to see `travis CI` dynamically testing new requests.
 - :fire: You can see a logging of the build process right [here](https://travis-ci.com/pauwell/test-travis/builds/87586685).